FAQs

 What can I expect in my first session?

-Your first session is an opportunity to talk about your concerns, goals, and what you’d like from therapy.
-Your therapist will explain how sessions work and answer any questions.
-There’s no pressure—you set the pace, and we work together in a way that feels comfortable for you.
+Your first session is an opportunity to talk through your concerns, goals, and what you’d like from therapy.
+Your therapist will explain how sessions work and answer any questions you may have.
+There’s no pressure — you can move at a pace that feels right for you, working collaboratively with your therapist in a way that feels comfortable and supportive.

 How long does therapy take?